 Using good marketing practices and maintaining stellar reviews and testimonials, your time working as a group instructor will improve value.

-I go over salary in more detail in a separate article that goes together with this one.
+I go over salary in more detail in a separate article with this one.

 So there you have it, life as a group fitness instructor.